Clay Center, OH Demographics

 A map of Clay Center's Population by Race

-Of the 1,265 places in Ohio, Clay Center is the 1046th most populous.
+Clay Center is ranked the 947th most populous place in Ohio, out of 1,265 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Clay Center was ranked the 1046th most populous place in the 2020 Census.

 Clay Center's White Population